JacquesCarette/Drasil/People/Jason/drasil-analysis/03-06-2026-drasil-makefile.md

     endif
     ```
 6. [ ] `CommandOpts` is an incomplete enumeration.
 Commands can also be silenced (`@`) or forced to always be run (`+`, ignoring dry run).
-7. [ ] All usage of `Annotation` is a single-entry list or an empty list.
-We should consider changing this type alias to a `Maybe String`.
-Long `String`s can be hard-wrapped automatically (and realistically, this is a kind of "choice").
+7. [ ] `Annotation` is only 'attached' to other rules.
+We should be able to write arbitrary comments within a `Makefile` (i.e., we need to recognize a `Makefile` as a sequence of something more than just rules).
+Annotations on individual shell commands are helpful, however.
+We should add that and remove attaching annotations (descriptive comments) before rules.
 8. [ ] We should rename `.AST` to `.Core`.

 Overall, the Makefile AST is incomplete.
 It works fine for our current purposes, but the variables issue is a leaky abstraction that should be fixed.